anas-ash99/astra/README.md

 # Astra AI

 Astra AI is an intelligent chat assistant that leverages the power of OpenAI's large language models (ChatGPT) to provide engaging and informative conversations.
-Whether you want to learn something new, get creative inspiration, or just have a friendly chat, Astra AI is always ready to help.
+The App is built in jetpack compose and uses the MVVM architectural pattern

 ## Features